 All right.

-And uh so the news is that uh McCrone and his wife are gonna present photographic and scientific evidence to a U.S. court to prove the f the French first lady is in fact a woman photographic evidence and scientific evidence that she's in fact a woman.
+And so the news is that Macrone and his wife are going to present photographic and scientific evidence to a U.S. court to prove the French First Lady is in fact a woman.

-All right, now I've I've never quite bought into the idea that she was a man.
+Now, I've never quite bought into the idea that she was a man.

-I was amused by the whole thing and and I was amazed at how much evidence that Candace could come up with that definitely look like it's possible.
+I was amused by the whole thing and I was amazed at how much evidence that Candace could come up with that definitely look like it's possible.

-I don't know if you've uh gone down that rabbit hole at all, but if you listen to Candace for 30 minutes talking about this, you will go away thinking it's real.
+I don't know if you've gone down that rabbit hole at all, but if you listen to Candace for 30 minutes talking about this, you will go away thinking it's real.

 But that's the documentary effect.

-You know, that's all it takes is one point of view with now no counterpoint for half an hour, and almost always you'll think it's true.
+You know, that's all it takes is one point of view with no counterpoint for half an hour.

-Probably not, but I think it's possible.
+But I think it's possible.

-So the fact that she's gonna give photographic evidence.
+So the fact that she's going to give photographic evidence, what exactly would the photograph be of?

 She's at home and she's like, all right.

-Oh, I'll do my best French accent.
+I'll do my best French accent.

 I'll try to.